SAP-samples/teched2022-AP260/exercises/ex1/README.md

 npx hardhat compile
 ```

 The above command will attempt to compile all smart contracts in the `contracts` directory.
 Once the command finishes, you will see the created artifacts in the `artifacts` directory.
+Feel free to take a look at the generated artifacts.

 ## Running tests for a smart contract